Deepzima/gitops-dry-infrastructure/docs/bootstrap.md

   --iam-account ${PROJECT}-automation@${PROJECT}.iam.gserviceaccount.com
 ```
 ### Activate the Service Account
-Now you have to activate the service or export the kay for the console, in follow:
+Now you have to activate the service or export the key for the console, in follow:
 ```
 $ export GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/application_default_credentials.json
 ```